Easy Baby Back Ribs in Oven

 - A simple seasoning blend

-Return to oven, leaving the foil opened like this, for another hour or until that sauce is nice and thick.
+Then put them back in the oven, leaving the foil open this time, for another hour or until that sauce gets wonderfully thick and bubbly.

 Oh goodness, this smells so good.
 Gotta love some sticky pork ribs!